Azure/azure-sdk-for-go/sdk/azidentity/README.md

 ### Logging

-This module uses the classification based logging implementation in `azcore`.
+This module uses the classification-based logging implementation in `azcore`.
 To enable console logging for all SDK modules, set `AZURE_SDK_GO_LOGGING` to `all`.
-Use the azcore/log package to control log event output, or to enable logs for `azidentity` only.
+Use the `azcore/log` package to control log event output or to enable logs for `azidentity` only.
 For example:
 ```go
 import azlog "github.com/Azure/azure-sdk-for-go/sdk/azcore/log"